The last thing you want as you’re showing your best friend that crazy holiday photo.

 4. Click ‘Use Disk’

-The size of your Time Machine backup external drive.
+The size of your USB drive.

 The oldest backup.

-And the latest Backup.
+Your latest Backup.

-And when your Mac is due to take the next backup.
+When your Mac is due to take the next backup.

 And you find out here what Time machine keeps.